owlbarn/tutorial/book/regression/README.md

 What are these functions?
 The short answer is that: they are for regularisation in regression using different methods.
 The `ridge` cost function adds the L2 norm of $\theta$ as the penalty term: $\lambda\sum\theta^2$, which is what we have introduced.
 The `lasso` cost function is similar.
-It add the L1 norm, or absolute value of the parameter as penalty: $\lambda\sum|\theta|$.
+It adds the *L1 norm*, or absolute value of the parameter as penalty: $\lambda\sum|\theta|$.
 This difference makes `lasso` to be able to allow for some coefficients to be zero, which is very useful for feature selection.
-The `elastic_net` is proposed (by whom?) to combine the penalties of the previous two.
+The `elastic_net` is proposed by Hui Zou and Trevor Hastie of the Stanford University to combine the penalties of the previous two.
 What it adds is this:
 $$\lambda(\frac{1-a}{2}\sum\theta^2 + a\sum|\theta|),$$ {#eq:regression:eq115}
 where $a$ is a control parameter between `ridge` and `lasso`.
 The elastic net method aims to make the feature selection less dependent on input data.
 We can thus choose one of these functions to perform regression with regularisation on the dataset in the previous chapter.

 ## Logistic Regression